acoBOYZ/react-qstate/README.md

 ## How It Works

-The `useQState` hook uses TanStack Query to manage stateful data and SuperJSON to serialize and deserialize complex data types.
+The `useQState` hook uses TanStack Query to manage stateful data to serialize and deserialize complex data types.
 Here's a brief overview:

 - **State Initialization**: When you first call `useQState`, it initializes the state with the provided `initialData`.
-- **Data Serialization**: If the data is a complex type (object, array, etc.), it gets serialized using SuperJSON.
 - **Caching**: TanStack Query caches the state data, allowing for efficient updates and retrievals.
 - **State Updates**: Use the `setState` function to update the state.
 It supports both direct updates and updater functions (like React's `setState`).
 - **State Reset**: The `resetState` function invalidates the query and resets the state to its initial value.